About

 2009

-At 60-stories-tall, Arraya Tower in Kuwait City is the firm’s first project located in the Middle East and was, as of this year, the fourth tallest in the world.
+At 60-stories-tall, Arraya Tower in Kuwait City was the firm’s first project in the Middle East.
+Upon completion it was the fourth tallest building in the world.

 2010